sirajperson/falcon-cpp-python/README.md

 # This Project is a fork of llama-cpp-python

 This project was originally llama-cpp-python and owes an immense thanks to @abetlen.
-This projects goal is to
+This project's goal is to:
 - Provide a simple process to install `ggllm.cpp` and access the full C API in `libfalcon.h` from Python
 - Provide a high-level Python API that can be used as a drop-in replacement for the OpenAI API so existing apps can be easily ported to use `ggllm.cpp`